 Anyone who used fedfind 1.x may remember the

 Image class for describing images and the

 Query class for doing searches.
-Both of those have been removed from fedfind 2.x in favour of productmd-style metadata.
+Both of those were removed from fedfind 2.x in favour of productmd-style metadata.
 All

 Release instances have a

 metadata dict which, if the release exists, will contain an

 images item which is itself a dict containing image metadata in the format of the productmd